thymeleaf/thymeleaf/README.markdown

 ```

 According to the above index, the `text.thtest` file will be executed in third position, 20 times.
 And the `test2` folder will be considered a parallelizer, just as if it was called `test2-parallel-3` instead.

+Also, note that when a folder includes a special file named `folder.thindex`, this will be considered to specify the sequence in which the folder files have to be executed, even if this `folder.thindex` file isn't explicitly called.

 ### Extending the standard test resolution mechanism ###